GabsEdits/sencilla/README.md

 <div align="center">
 <h1>Sencilla</h1>

-A dead simple and minimalistic theme for blogs in VitePress.
+A dead simple and minimalistic blog plugin for Aplós in VitePress.

 </div>

 ## Features

-- Lightweight and minimalistic, using VitePress.
 - Elegantly styled with a primary color theme for a visually pleasing experience.
 - Mobile-friendly design with support for dark mode.
 - Utilizes premium fonts: Inter for text and Geist Mono for code snippets.